By Karyn Greenstreet

 I wish it were that simple.

-Sometimes people will be strongly to one side or the other on that continuum, but often people exhibit mixed tendencies, especially in a group setting where there is rapport and trust.
+Sometimes people will lean strongly to one side or the other on that continuum, but often people exhibit mixed tendencies, especially in a trusted group setting where there is rapport among the members.
 For example, an introvert might be shy around new people, but very gregarious around his mastermind group where he’s been brainstorming for six months.

-It’s not possible to pigeon-hole someone and label them as “all introvert” or “all extrovert,” but there are tendencies to one side or the other that you can (and should) pay attention to:
+It’s not possible to pigeon-hole someone and label them as “all introvert” or “all extrovert,” but there are tendencies to one side or the other that you can (and should!) pay attention to: